-(4) Our borrowings do not include any accrual for capital commitments or contingent liabilities.
-As of December 31, 2009, capital commitments were RMB2,728.0 million (US\$399.7 million) and our contingent liabilities, which were in the form of guarantees that we have provided to our customers in relation to their purchase of our properties and guarantees given to a bank in connection with bank loans granted to a third party, amounted to approximately RMB4,067.1 million (US\$595.8 million) and RMB700.0 million (US\$102.6 million), respectively.
-See "Management's Discussion and Analysis of Financial Conditions and Results of Operations - Contractual Obligations" and "- Contingent Liabilities."
+(3) Our borrowings do not include any accrual for capital commitments or contingent liabilities.
+As of December 31, 2010, capital commitments were RMB2,717.9 million (US\$411.8 million) and our contingent liabilities, which were in the form of guarantees that we have provided to our customers in relation to their purchase of our properties, guarantees given to a bank in connection with bank loans granted to an associate and a jointly controlled entity, guarantees provided in respect of a trust finance for a jointly-controlled entity and guarantees given to a bank in connection with bank loans granted to approximately RMB6,160.6 million (US\$933.4 million), RMB460.0 million (US\$69.7 million), RMB900.0 million (US\$136.4 million) and RMB700.0 million (US\$106.1 million), respectively.
+See "Management's Discussion and Analysis of Financial Conditions and Results of Operations - Liquidity and Capital Resources - Contingent Liabilities" and "- Contractual Obligations."

-- (5) As of December 31, 2009, our Non-Guarantor Subsidiaries had bank loans in the amount of RMB8,385.4 million (US\$1,228.5 million) and capital commitments and contingent liabilities arising from guarantees of approximately RMB2,728.0 million (US\$399.7 million) and RMB4,767.1 million (US\$698.4 million), respectively.
-On March 18, 2010, our PRC subsidiary, Guanzhou Tianjian Real Estate Development Co., Ltd. signed a term loan agreement with China Construction Bank, Guangzhou Dongshan Branch, for an RMB-denominated term loan facility with an aggregate principal amount of up to RMB1.16 billion.
-As of April 30, 2010, RMB830 million in principal amount was outstanding under this facility. - (6) Long-term borrowings exclude the current portion of long-term bank loans. - (7) On July 29, 2010, we entered into a three year term loan with a principal amount up to HK\$500 million with ICBC.
-See "Description of Material Indebtedness and Other Obligations ICBC 2010 Loan."
-The borrower under this loan is a Non-Guarantor Subsidiary. - (8) Total capitalization includes total long-term borrowings plus total equity attributable to owners of the parent.
+- (4) As of December 31, 2010, our Non-Guarantor Subsidiaries had bank loans in the amount of RMB9,864.6 million (US\$1,494.6 million) and capital commitments and contingent liabilities arising from guarantees of approximately RMB2,230.2 million (US\$337.9 million) and RMB8,060.5 million (US\$1,221.3 million), respectively. - (5) Long-term borrowings exclude the current portion of long-term bank loans. - (6) Total capitalization includes total long-term borrowings plus total equity attributable to owners of the parent.